 The real reason for the car park’s popularity was that it was located on a fare boundary.
-(This was in the days when National Bus Company had its own single-trip fare system incompatible with the Metcards used elsewhere.)
+(This was in the days when private operator National Bus Company had its own single-trip fare system incompatible with the Metcards used elsewhere.)
 This made it advantageous for a lot of former bus users to drive as far as the freeway, park for free, and then change to the bus and pay a cheaper fare.
 It certainly was a ‘success’, if the objective was to get people to drive more!

 More recently, the above-mentioned 2009 study by Paul Hamer surveyed new users of park-and-ride facilities installed at Melbourne railway stations in 2008.
 It turned out that only one-third had previously driven all the way to their destination.
 And when asked to give a reason for changing their travel behaviour, most cited extraneous factors like moving house or changing jobs.
 For only a handful of people was the new car park decisive in attracting them to public transport.